 Teaching nonfiction?
 I almost titled this, “how to teach nonfiction without putting your students to sleep or confusing them.”
 This post is a look into my crafting nonfiction reading responses with my students.

 I teach nonfiction alongside literature and poetry, but I also complete a larger nonfiction unit and require students to compose thoughtful and appropriate responses to nonfiction.
 I feel that this readies them for college and careers, and I’ve found that students (and adults) struggle to respond maturely to a variety of subjects.
+Since the nonfiction responses are shorter than larger research papers, I also have the opportunity to help students with common writing errors.

 Plus, engaging students with strong pieces of nonfiction shows them another genre.
 Actually—most adults read nonfiction daily at work and as active citizens.
 When I consider crafting a nonfiction unit for high school, I consider what pieces to include, and what methods will encourage students in their understanding.